...

 #VOLIFE FAQs

-- or “Is that you that I hear in that commercial?”
+• or “Is that you that I heard in that commercial?”

 Voiceover, or VO, has been around for ages and can cover anything where you hear a voice but don’t see the person speaking.
 Thinking of it that way can open your eyes to how often skilled voice actors are needed.